nicfontaine/tycon/README.md

 Windows is in alpha.
 Performance may vary, and there are probably some ANSI code issues, particulary with key combinations (ctrl + `key` for menu, ctrl + backspace) between different terminals.
 Feel free to give feedback.

 ## Features
+- **Basic Mode**: Randomly selected words from 3 difficulties.
+- **Sentence Mode**: Paragraphs from popular books, including capitalization and punctuation.
 - **Restarting Test**: `^R` Is used to start/re-start a test, and can also be used while a test is running.
 - **Word Deletion**: `Ctrl + Backspace` is used to delete a typed word. `Shift + Home` is not supported, nor is `Ctrl + W` (for Unixers), though I'm considering it.

 ### To-Do
-- Difficulty for basic mode.
-Source selection for sentence
+- Support custom word lists from file (validate format)
 - Re-do intervaled avg to average in segments, instead of over progress of the test (so chart is more relevant)
-- Support custom word lists from file (validate format)
 - Record local lifetime stats
 - Launch parameters to define settings
 - User config (settings) file support